marquesarthur/cronicas-rpg/classes/cleric-witch-doctor.md

 >
 > ### Reactions
 >
-> ***Locust Swarm.*** The putrefied scent released by the swarm of locusts living in the minion imposes disadvantage on the attack roll of one creature it can see that is within 5 feet of it.
+> ***Locust Swarm.*** The putrefied scent released by the swarm of locusts living in the minion imposes disadvantage on the first attack roll of one creature that is within 5 feet of the minion.